vsatgit/nats-reference-example/README.md

 Further inspecting the `nats-box` logs should show the configured Account & Users.

-Note: User `Pub Allow` and `Sub Allow` section can be used from the logs to raise PR to configure permissions in sandbox environments
+Note: User `Pub Allow` and `Sub Allow` section can be used from the logs to raise PR to configure permissions in sandbox environments.

 <details>
     <summary>nats-box container logs</summary>